 Low Self-Esteem Produces A Game of Control

-Those with low self-worth often convey a sense of control.
+A sense of control is often conveyed by those with low self-worth.
 To avoid others seeing the real person, and in fear of falling victim again, they may either control others by being assertive, or control themselves by being non-assertive.

-Tania’s mother commented to me that from her perspective she felt Tania used her eating disorder to control and manipulate her.
+Tania’s mother confided that she felt Tania used her eating disorder to control and manipulate her.
 It was like Tania was, consciously or subconsciously, trying to control both herself and her mother.

 The Non-assertive Approach of Control

 The person with a non-assertive approach sees self-worth as being based on what people think about himself/herself: it is important at any cost to gain the approval of others.
-Sufferers of anorexia go to extreme lengths to achieve their goal of acceptance.
+To achieve their goal of acceptance, sufferers of anorexia go to extreme lengths.

 It is important to note that in endeavouring to deal with low self-worth, a person can swing from being non-assertive to assertive, or visa versa.
 One can start out as an assertive achiever, as we will discuss in the next section, and swing to become a non-assertive, non-achiever or “loser”.